dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/4-configure-dbt.md

 3. In Snowsight, confirm that you are using the **ACCOUNTADMIN** role.
 4. Navigate to the **Admin** **> Partner Connect**.
 Find **dbt** either by using the search bar or navigating the **Data Integration**.
 Select **dbt** tile.
     <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/4-configure-dbt/1-open-partner-connect.png" title="Open Partner Connect"/>
-5. You should now see a new window that says `Connect to dbt`.
-Select **Optional Grant** and add the `FORMULA 1` database.
-This will grant access for your new dbt user role to the FORMULA 1 database.
+5. You should now see a new window that says **Connect to dbt**.
+Select **Optional Grant** and add the `FORMULA1` database.
+This will grant access for your new dbt user role to the FORMULA1 database.
     <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/4-configure-dbt/2-partner-connect-optional-grant.png" title="Partner Connect Optional Grant"/>

-6. Ensure the `FORMULA 1` is present in your optional grant before clicking **Connect**.
+6. Ensure the `FORMULA1` is present in your optional grant before clicking **Connect**.
 This will create a dedicated dbt user, database, warehouse, and role for your dbt Cloud trial.

     <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/4-configure-dbt/3-connect-to-dbt.png" title="Connect to dbt"/>